 Creating a PLE: Where to Start

 Begin with a model: As I wrote about before a personal learning environment is considered to be a concept rather than an entity—and concepts need a framework or model to flesh out the details.
 As with any other model, a diagram is helpful in describing, shaping and explaining the concept.
-However, by the nature of PLEs, the personalized dimension means that each diagram of an individuals environment will be unique.
+However, by the very nature of PLEs each diagram will be unique.
 If you peruse this site, you will see what I mean, no two are the same.

 There are several helpful articles describing how to create a PLE on the Web, including several with a focus on creating a Personal Learning Network (a component of the PLE).
 Below are guidelines gleaned from the resources collected, which I’ve compiled into four steps.